The benefits of certified palm oil – measured with LCA?

-Therefore we have initiated a crowd-funded initiative: LCA of RSPO certified palm oil.
+Therefore we have initiated a crowd-funded initiative: Certified Palm oil Club

 The initiative aims to provide a complete cradle-to-gate LCA study, including oil palm cultivation, palm oil mill and refinery, as well as other relevant upstream processes.
 We will cover a wide set of environmental impact categories, including GHG emissions and biodiversity impacts and offsetting hereof from nature conservation.
 Furthermore, the initiative will address both direct and indirect land use changes, which are also important in relation to a sustainable palm oil production.